 Many petpreneurs have already dipped their toes into the open market of dog grooming by figuring out what new or improved pet grooming services or dog grooming products they can bring into the marketplace.
 After reading through this quick guide on how to start a dog grooming business, you will better understand what it takes to become a successful dog business owner.

-If you’re interested in starting a pet related business that is related to canines, but you’re not exactly sure what kind of area you would like to venture into, our column on How to Start a Pet Business with Dogs has some excellent general advice on the different types of dog business opportunities and how to get started in some specific fields.
+If you're interested in starting a pet-related business that is related to canines, but you're not exactly sure what kind of area you would like to venture into, our column on How to Start a Pet Business with Dogs has some excellent general advice on the different types of dog business opportunities and how to get started in some specific fields.

 RELATED: Must have dog supplies for any owner

-A career of a professional dog groomer can be very lucrative, even more so if you own your own dog grooming business.
-It’s a fact that dog owners love to pamper their pets more than they do themselves.
-In 2015, this is true more than ever, with many pet owners sending their dogs to be groomed on a regular basis, some as often as once a week.
+A career as a professional dog groomer can be very lucrative, even more so if you own your own dog grooming business.
+It's a fact that dog owners love to pamper their pets more than they do themselves.
+In 2021, this is true more than ever, with many pet owners sending their dogs to be groomed on a regular basis, some as often as once a week.

 According to the 2015-2016 APPA National Pet Owners Survey…

 65% of U.S. households own a pet, which equates to 79.7 millions homes.
 About 54.4 million of those pets are canines.